 Chipmunks are classified as wild animals in many places, so the legality of keeping a chipmunk as a pet depends on your location.
 It’s illegal in California and Texas, plus the United Kingdom, but legal without a permit in Florida.
 Pet Keen thinks it’s better if we left these guys in the wild, so we can’t advocate for keeping them as pets.
 But we’re more than happy to talk about their diets!

 You may not realize it, but chipmunks are omnivores.
 They’ll snack on both meat and plants when given the chance, and both food sources are vital for their health.

-Chipmunks in the wild are very opportunistic eaters, and they’ll feast on just about anything they come across.
-In terms of plants, this includes seeds, fruits, grains, mushrooms, grass, shoots, and of course, nuts.
+Chipmunks in the wild are very opportunistic eaters, and they’ll feast on seeds, fruits, grains, mushrooms, grass, shoots, and of course, nuts.

 They’re not very picky when it comes to meat, either.
 Chipmunks will snack on frogs, insects, worms, bird eggs, baby birds, millipedes, centipedes, and sometimes even snakes!

 Basically, if it’s small and close enough, a chipmunk will eat it.

 What Do Chipmunks Eat When Kept as Pets?

 If you’re planning on keeping a chipmunk as a pet, there’s one thing we can tell you with full confidence: don’t feed them any snakes.